archbardinexile/BGCL/options/classes/barbarian.md

 #### **Primal Healing (Optional)**

-Starting at 7th level, you can unleash your rage in a wave of healing energy.
-Up to six creatures of your choice within 30 feet each regain hit points equal to 2d8 + your Strength modifier.
-Also, you can reduce each target's psychosis level by 1, or end 1 condition afflicting each target.
-The condition can be blinded, deafened, paralysed, or poisoned.
+Starting at 7th level, you can end your rage with a healing impulse as a bonus action.
+Up to six creatures of your choice that can hear you within 60 feet each regain hit points equal to 1d8 × your remaining rages.
+You can reduce the targets' psychosis level by 1, or end one of the following effects on each of the targets: blinded, deafened, paralysed, or poisoned.

-Your rage ends early if you use this feature while raging.
-Once you have used this feature, you must finish a long rest before you can rage again.
-The healing increases by 1d8 when you reach 11th level (3d8), 15th level (4d8), and 19th level (5d8).

 ---